 The study of ancient shipwrecks provides a unique window into the past, preserving not only the goods transported but also crucial evidence of the vessels themselves and the methods employed in their construction.
 By meticulously analysing the materials and techniques used in shipbuilding, researchers can glean information about the available resources, the skills of the artisans, and the intended purpose and capabilities of these ancient mariners' vessels.

-The chronological focus of this analysis spans from 2200 BC to 300 BC, encompassing the Early, Middle, and Late Bronze Ages, and extending into the Iron Age.
-This 1900-year period marks a critical phase in the development of seafaring, potentially transitioning from simpler forms of watercraft to more complex and seaworthy ships capable of undertaking extended voyages across the open sea.
+The chronological focus of this analysis spans from 3000 BC to 400 AD, encompassing the Early, Middle, and Late Bronze Ages, and extending into the Iron Age and the period of Roman domination of the Mediterranean.
+This 3400-year period marks a critical phase in the development of seafaring, potentially transitioning from simpler forms of watercraft to more complex and seaworthy ships capable of undertaking extended voyages across the open sea.
 Observing the shifts in shipbuilding practices over this significant timeframe can illuminate the gradual advancements in naval architecture and the increasing mastery of the marine environment.

 Do you enjoy my articles?
 You could help me write more by buying me a cup of coffee.